bronifty/clean-code-dependency-injection-actor-mvc/gangof4/README.md

 # Gang of 4 TL;DR

-summary: construction is the construction of objects from classes. structure is the composition of those constructed objects from classes. behavior is the behavior mechanisms of those composed classes in a program.
+summary: Creation is the construction of objects from classes.
+Structure is the composition of those constructed objects from classes.
+Behavior is the behavior mechanisms of those composed classes in a program.

-Creation
+### Creation

 1. Abstract Factory - what
 2. Builder - concrete impl with extra steps